Top Row: Translucent Glitter, Blue

 Bottom Row: Licensed MIB, IDO

 Wave UFO (1997) also known as Wave U4 or ウエーブユーホー.
 This virtual pet gets fed and transforms between characters by gathering electromagnetic frequencies (EMF or 電波 meaning denpa in Japanese).
 It was originally meant to signal incoming mobile phone calls.
 There are 2 games and 26 characters (called EMF Aliens or Denpa Aliens).
 It is low maintenance and you can easily keep your alien alive for days with just a few interactions each day.
-It does beep a lot if you keep it near electronics, especially your mobile phone.
+It does beep a lot if you keep it near electronics.
 There are 4 buttons which I will refer to as A B C D in order left to right.

 There are 26 characters.
 When the character eats enough EMF it will transform into another character and a message will appear.
 It is possible to see many characters in one day.
 The characters are awake from 9:00am to 1:00am.
 When the character sleeps the screen shows static.
 You cannot care for them when they sleep, but they can still transform.